kersorianek/mon-portfolio/_posts/2023-10-10-make unit testing your friend.md

 ### How to get the best out of your unit tests

 These gatekeepers of your project should be intelligently placed to test strategic parts in your code.
 When writing a unit test, it is important that you test general situation and more rare occurrences.
 This will provide you the assurance that the code works in all scenarios.
+1. Automate Testing: Automate your unit tests so they can be easily integrated into your development and continuous integration workflows.
+Automated tests provide immediate feedback when changes are made, helping to catch issues early.
+2. Continuous Integration: Incorporate unit testing into your continuous integration (CI) pipeline.
+This ensures that tests are run automatically whenever there's a code change, maintaining code quality and reliability.
+3. Regular Updates: As your project evolves, update your unit tests to reflect changes in code functionality.
+This ensures that your tests remain relevant and effective.
+4. Collaboration: Make sure that everyone understands the value of unit tests and is proficient in writing and running them.
+Sharing the responsibility of testing across the team fosters a culture of quality assurance.

+### Conclusion

+In the dynamic world of data science, where collaboration, adaptability, and code quality are essential, unit testing emerges as a key ally.
+It ensures that your code behaves as expected, provides a safety net against unintended consequences of changes, and fosters a collaborative environment within your team.
+So, if you are a data scientist looking for better collaboration and striving to make solutioning strive, make unit testing your friend.